bsurc/docs/docs/Cluster Guides/Using_Software_on_the_Clusters.md

 **1.** Login to Borah and type **module load petsc**.
 This statement must also be in your sbatch file when you run Moose.

 **2.** Navigate to the directory you want to install Moose in.
-Your scratch directory you want to install Moose in.
 Your scratch directory is a common place to put it as Moose and data files can grow to be very large.
 Then, run the following commands on the command line:

 **3.** **mkdir projects**